IllI/solarshrinewiki/RENDER_DEPLOYMENT.md

 ## Maintenance

 - Render automatically deploys updates when you push changes to your repository
 - Manage your Wiki.js administration through the admin panel at your-wiki-url/admin
+- Database backups are handled automatically by Render